samcoydev/bless-my-soul-app/README.md

 # bless-my-soul-app
-Repository for BMS Docker Containers
+Repository for a global BMS Docker Compose file.